Lisbon Area Map

 Perched on a hill to the east of downtown, Alfama is Lisbon's most famous district and is a vestige of the city's Moorish heritage.
 In sharp contrast to the wide boulevards and logical, grid-based street plan of the adjacent Baixa district, the Alfama consists of a labyrinth of narrow, wandering streets that zigzag around a hillside, atop which the Castelo de São Jorge (St. George's Castle) presides over the lower city.
 The Sé de Lisboa (Sé Cathedral) lies at the south end, down the hill from the Castelo towards the Rio Tejo (the Tagus River).
 You could easily spend the better part of a day in the Alfama, visiting these sites and getting yourself lost among the vistas (intentionally, we hope).
-Although recently notorious for pick pocketing, Lisbon's Tram 28 is still immensely popular with visitors as an alternative to wearing holes into their shoes.
+Although a pick pocketing hot spot, Lisbon's Tram 28 is still immensely popular with visitors as an alternative to wearing holes into their shoes.
 The tram rambles up and down between the Alfama district and lower Lisbon throughout the day.
 To start your day in Alfama, ride Tram 28 up to the Graca district and walk downhill.
 That way, you can avoid walking uphill from Baixa.

 Together, the Rossio/Baixa/Chiado neighborhoods form the center of Lisbon's tourist districts, sandwiched between Bairro Alto to the west, Alfama to the east and the Rio Tejo to the south.
-They are full of cafés and shops, as well as train/tram stations that connect visitors to top daytrip options, such as Belém, Sintra, Cascais and Estoril.
+They are full of cafes and shops, as well as train/tram stations that connect visitors to top daytrip options, such as Belém, Sintra and Cascais.
 As a result, visitors will probably find that these neighborhoods offer the most convenient hotels.

-While many consider it over-touristed, Baixa's pedestrian-only Rua Augusta is still one of the city's most popular streets for shopping.
-Other streets in Baixa are named after the crafts that were once practiced there: Rua dos Sapateiros (shoemakers), Rua da Prata (silversmiths), Rua do Oro (goldsmiths), and more.
+While many consider it overrun by tourists, Baixa's pedestrian-only Rua Augusta is still one of the city's main shopping streets.
+Other streets in Baixa are named after the crafts that were once practiced there: Rua dos Sapateiros (shoemakers), Rua da Prata (silversmiths) and more.
 Adjoining Baixa to the southwest, the Chiado area is even better known for shopping, with stores ranging from leather and crafts to fashion boutiques.

-To the west of Rossio/Baixa/Chiado, Bairro Alto is -- as the name would suggest -- uphill from most of downtown Lisbon.
-Trams and funiculars can take you there, but most Lisboans use their feet.
+To the west of Rossio/Baixa/Chiado, Bairro Alto is – as the name would suggest – uphill from most of downtown Lisbon.
+Trams and funiculars can take you there, but most Lisboetas use their feet.
 This section of town survived a devastating earthquake in 1755, meaning that it is one of the best places to catch a glimpse of pre-18th century Lisbon architecture.
 Bairro Alto is probably best known for its rich and varied nightlife scene, including many of the city's best Fado clubs.
 This is not the place to book a hotel if you're the early-to-bed type.

-Ten minutes west of downtown along the banks of the Rio Tejo, the Belém district includes several of Lisbon's must-see sites.
-The 16th century Monastery of St. Jerome (Mosteiro de Jeronimos) is a must-visit; it teems with ornate stone carvings in the Manueline style (so named for King Manuel I who commissioned the monastery's construction to celebrate Vasco de Gama's seafaring voyage to India).
-Add the Torre de Belém (a Manueline style defensive post), year-round botanical gardens, a vibrant restaurant scene and a coffee paired with Belém's famed cream-filled pastries, pasteis de nata -- and you could easily spend a full day here.
+Twenty minutes west of downtown along the banks of the Rio Tejo, the Belém district includes several of Lisbon's must-see sites.
+The 16th-century Monastery of St. Jerome (Mosteiro de Jeronimos) is a must-visit; it teems with ornate stone carvings in the Manueline style (so named for King Manuel I who commissioned the monastery's construction to celebrate Vasco da Gama's seafaring voyage to India).
+Add the Torre de Belém (a Manueline-style defensive post), year-round botanical gardens, a vibrant restaurant scene and a coffee paired with Belém's famed cream-filled pastries, pasteis de nata – and you could easily spend a full day here.
 To get from the downtown area to Belem, hop on tram No. 15 or No. 127 from Figueira Square.

-The Parque das Nações (Park of the Nations) project was Lisbon's commemoration of the 500th anniversary of Vasco de Gama's sail for India, unveiled during the 1998 Lisbon World Exposition.
-In less than 15 years, the Parque has become a district unto itself, with ultramodern buildings, a world-class aquarium, a casino, dozens of shops and restaurants, and an estimated 15,000 residents.
+The Parque das Nações (Park of the Nations) project was unveiled during the 1998 World Exposition, which was held in Lisbon.
+In less than 15 years, the Parque has become a district unto itself, with ultramodern buildings, a world-class aquarium, a casino, parks and dozens of shops and restaurants.
 It's hard to fathom a place that contrasts more with aging downtown Lisbon.

-The top reasons you might visit the Parque das Nações are for the contemporary architecture and the area's grand Oceanarium (Lisbon Aquarium).
+The top reason you might visit the Parque das Nações are for the contemporary architecture and the area's grand Oceanarium (Lisbon Aquarium).
 Several bus lines, including 5, 25, 28, 44 and 708 provide stops nearby; the Lisbon Oriente Station (which welcomes red line trains) is the closest metro station.

 Around 40 minutes northwest of downtown Lisbon, beautiful and exotic Sintra is the city's most popular daytrip.
 Even if you're only in Lisbon for a few days, many people recommend you dedicate some of your itinerary to Sintra.
 The town is perched at an elevation several hundred feet higher than seaside Lisbon.
 This gives Sintra both outstanding views of the greater Lisbon region, as well as a more temperate microclimate.
-Bring comfortable shoes: You'll need to do a lot of walking to enjoy the major sites, including National Palace of Sintra, National Palace of Pena and the Moors' Castle, an 8th or 9th century castle built during the Moors' occupation.
+Bring comfortable shoes: You'll need to do a lot of walking to enjoy the major sites, including the National Palace of Sintra, the National Palace of Pena and the Moors' Castle, an 8th or 9th century castle built during the Moors' occupation.
 Sintra is best reached by train (the Rossio train, to be specific).
 If you're thinking of driving, consider this: road are narrow, and there is very little parking.

 Estoril is a seaside village that is often considered the smaller sibling to Cascais.
 In fact, Estoril is within walking distance of the center of Cascais, so from a practical perspective these towns can be easily bundled into a single excursion.
 Like Cascais, Estoril has pleasant beaches, but many are drawn instead to the Casino Estoril, self-proclaimed to be the largest in all of Europe.

-Recent Fodor's users have related several stories, in which crime against tourists has gone beyond pickpocketing to violent muggings.
+Crime against tourists has gone beyond pickpocketing to violent muggings.
 Some also report the existence of violent gangs and lackadaisical police.
 Be on your guard when traveling at night, especially around some of the top attractions and in Lisbon's outskirts.
-You should also be weary of pulling money out of ATMs; if you can avoid it, refrain from visiting ATMs at night.
+You should also be wary of pulling money out of ATMs; if you can avoid it, refrain from visiting ATMs at night.

 Be wary of northern Lisbon at night, especially around Intendente and Martin Moniz.
 These areas are well-known for hosting a rougher crowd along with some brothels.